cert-manager/website/content/docs/usage/istio-csr/README.md

 and intra-cluster — will be signed, delivered and renewed using [cert-manager issuers](https://cert-manager.io/docs/concepts/issuer).

+## Installation

+See the [installation guide](./installation.md) for instructions on how to install istio-csr.

 ## Getting Started Guide For istio-csr

-We have [a guide](../tutorials/istio-csr/istio-csr.md) for setting up istio-csr in a fresh [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) cluster.
+We have [a guide](../../tutorials/istio-csr/istio-csr.md) for setting up istio-csr in a fresh [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) cluster.

 Following the guide is the best way to see istio-csr in action.